One from the Heart: Box office

+Reception and legacy

-As of August 2022, it has a 49% "rotten" rating on Rotten Tomatoes from 35 critics.
-The critical consensus reads "One from the Heart belies its reputation as a flop with Francis Ford Coppola's earnest intentions and technical virtuosity, but not even the director's ardor for the genre is enough to make audiences feel much for its characters."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 50% based on 42 critics, with an average rating of 6/10.
+The website's critics consensus reads, "One from the Heart belies its reputation as a flop with Francis Ford Coppola's earnest intentions and technical virtuosity, but not even the director's ardor for the genre is enough to make audiences feel much for its characters."
 Janet Maslin in The New York Times described it as an "innovative, audacious effort", but said the film lacked story and tension.
 In a later interview, Coppola said that the film was still a "work in progress" when screened for blind bidding.
 He said the unfinished version was "a mess".
 He went on to say that "it was clear that it wasn't going to get a fair shot."

 The film's cinematography has come to be lauded in recent years.
 In the Los Angeles Times, Susan King praised One from the Heart as "so visually arresting, it's shocking that it wasn't well received back in 1982."
 Philip French called the film "visually stunning", but also considered it to "[alternate] between the banal and the sublime".
 Warren Clements of The Globe and Mail stated: "It has the form, style and often the content of a romantic fantasy, but the central love story is between two characters who don't seem to like each other very much.
 It is a candy with a sour centre."